Indezine Logo

 Figure 6: Slide Preview and Timer

-This shows the active slide (see Figure 6, above).
+This shows the active slide, as shown in Figure 6, above.
 The same slide is simultaneously displayed full-screen on the projected screen (secondary display).

 Towards the right of the Preview area, you'll find a preview of the next slide.

 This section displays the notes (if there are any) for the current slide.
-Here you'll find two buttons to Make the text larger and Make the text smaller (highlighted in red within Figure 4, earlier on this page).
+Here you'll find two buttons to Make the text larger and Make the text smaller, as shown highlighted in red within Figure 4, previously on this page.

 Click the Previous Slide or the Next Slide arrow buttons to navigate to those slides.
 Also, the area in between shows which slide is active out of the total number of slides.